brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 ### Preservation strategy
 {:#preservation}

 One observation per second is published with our specification.
 Given that one observation for one intersection correponds with circa 7 kilobytes, this generates more than a half gigabyte per day.
-It is important that inactive data is removed to keep the Open Data API light-weight, however, these should still be available for retrieval.
+It is important that inactive data is removed from the Open Data API to keep it light-weight, however, these should still be available for retrieval.
-In this section we will discuss how storage solutions 'tape' and 'disk' could be used for preserving traffic lights data.

-The goal of preservating traffic lights observations is to allow clients to retrieve statements about the past.
-Just like one document containing Linked Data can be syntactically interoperable in multiple Linked Data formats, the statements preservation of a Linked Data document can occur in another document.
-This way, archiving small documents with traffic lights data can be feasible on tape by extracting its statements into one bigger document.
-For disk archives, archiving can be done traditionally.
+Storage solutions tape and disk require a different approach for preserving traffic lights data.
+As discussed in the background, tape is cost-efficient for large files.
+To circumvent this, Linked Data Fragments can be merged into one bigger Linked Data Fragment.
+This means that not the exact bytes are preserved, but only the statements.
+Validating with [_graph isomorphism_](cite:cites carroll2002matching) is not possible as the merged graph contains more statements than the graphs that needs to be compared with, but the ideas of generating an equivalence mapping between blank nodes can be re-used for statements preservation.
+With bigger fragments archiving traffic lights data on tape becomes feasible.
+For disk archives, there is no need to create bigger files, thus archiving can be done traditionally.

 An access point should be exposed by the archive that redirects to the archived document with the most recent observations. [](#timeseries-archive) shows that the last document of the Open Data API points, through the access point, to the archived documents.
 The archive can continously update by downloading the documents the same way as an Open Data re-user.